AIGAdc/dcdesignweek.org/pop-up-shop.md

 <hr class="title-divider">

 In addition to this year's events, we're opening our yearly DCDW Pop-Up Shop.
 We're taking over the [Cherry Blossom Creative](http://cherryblossomcreative.com/) storefront and filling it with items made by locals.
-Swing by, shop, and support our neighborhood maker and creative community.
+Swing by shop, and support our neighborhood maker and creative community.

 **Wed, Oct 26 — Sun, Oct 29 from noon to 8pm @ Cherry Blossom Creative
 2128 8th St NW, Washington, DC 20001**